 Or have you heard this riddle?
 “It’s 7 AM, the doorbell rings, and you suddenly remember your in-laws are coming over for breakfast.
 You have strawberry jam, honey, wine, bread and cheese.
 What is the first thing you open?”

 When I described this riddle to our son, who loves gourmet cooking, he went through an elaborate description of various recipes he could concoct with those ingredients.
-Sadly, none of the food items is the correct answer, so he would have been stuck with a giraffe on his Facebook page in place of his handsome face.
+Sadly, none of the food items is the correct answer, as his love for food momentarily diverted his highly developed logical intelligence.

 The point of the riddle, of course, is to distract us with useless information.
 When the doorbell rings and your in-laws arrive for a breakfast date you forgot, the first thing you’d better open is the door!
 Actually, someone pointed out that before you even open the door, you’d better open your eyes!
 And after your guests come in, you’ll need to open the refrigerator and pantry before you open the first container of food.